Instant decision credit cards

 What are your chances for instant approval?

 Your chance of approval all depends on the card provider’s criteria.
-Typically, people with good to excellent credit scores have a strong chance of instant approval.
+Typically, people with good to excellent credit scores have a strong chance of a quick approval.
 However, people with low credit scores may also find instant approval for certain credit card products designed for their financial profile.

 It’s important to know that even if you meet the basic eligibility requirements and have an excellent credit score, there are a number of reasons your application may be declined.
 An instant approval credit card doesn’t mean your approval is guaranteed.